AlexH893/web-335/README.md

-# WEB 420 RESTful APIs
+# WEB-335 Introduction to NoSQL

 ## Contributors